hyperledger-labs/blockchain-carbon-accounting/net-emissions-token-network/docs/deployment.md

 - Automatic setup after deploying the contracts (including initializing the admin of the Timelock contract and granting cross-contract permissions)
 - When `npx hardhat node` is run to start the Hardhat Network for testing contracts locally, the deployment process is automatically called
 - The tests (run with `npx hardhat test`) run hardhat-deploy locally before they are called so that the deployment process doesn't have to replicated
-- Deployment information is saved in the `deployments` folder
+- Deployment information is saved in the `deployments/` folder
 - Contracts can be deployed individually using the `--tags` argument

 ## Under the hood